phptuts/codingwithnoah/summer-camp/day-4/motor/index.md

 layout: page
 title: Arduino and Motor Shield (L293P)
 excerpt: "How to make a happy face spin with an Arduino and a motor shield."
-modified: 2018-06-14
+modified: 2018-06-15
 ---

 ## Objective

 To learn how to control a motor with the Arduino.
-Campers will learn how to send numbers to the Arduino pins with analog write block.
+Students will learn how to send numbers to the Arduino pins with analog write block.

 ## Kit